 - Did you outline your deliverables and payment terms?

 You can make nonpayment less likely to happen by answering these questions and being proactive.
-You can then begin to mitigate your A/R risk by following the best practices described below:
+You can then begin to mitigate your A/R risk by following cash flow best practices.
+Learn more.

 1. Start With the Basics